the-innovation-squad/content-renderer/README.md

 captions: True # optional, default False
 ```

-And an input script in the following format
+And a script `input/script.yml` like the following:
 ```yaml
 timeline:
   - content: "Welcome to our video!
 This is the first scene with an AI-generated voice."